-- 1. Once your child's teacher has identified a problem behavior, he or she will have a conversation with you and the center manager or family advocate to discuss strategies that will help your child correct this behavior.
-A behavior plan will be designed that will take into consideration the concerning behavior, your child's developmental level, and individual needs.
-If the center manager is not available, the teacher can contact the Mental Health and Disabilities Specialist.
-A copy of this plan will be given to you, the center manager, classroom staff and Mental Health and Disabilities Specialist. - Follow-up will occur within 2-4 weeks.
+- Once your child's teacher has identified a problem behavior, he or she will have a conversation with you and the center manager or family advocate to discuss strategies that will help your child correct this behavior.
+A student support plan will be designed that will take into consideration the concerning behavior, your child's developmental level, and individual needs.
+If the center manager is not available, the teacher can contact the Trauma Support Specialist.
+A copy of this plan will be given to you, the center manager, classroom staff and Trauma Support Specialist. - Follow-up will occur within 2-4 weeks.
 At this time, it will be decided if the strategy is helping correct the problem behavior.
 If not, adjustments to the plan will be made.
-Bi-monthly (more if needed) follow-ups by the teacher will continue until the behavior has been corrected or reduced to an acceptable level. - 3.
-In the case where your child's behavior cannot be corrected or reduced to a manageable level by using the above method, you will be contacted to schedule an Intervention Meeting.
-Whenever possible, an Individual Child Observation will be completed by the Mental Health and Disabilities Specialist (with parental permission) prior to the Intervention Meeting. - 4.
-At the time of the Intervention Meeting your child's teacher, center manager, Mental Health and Disabilities Specialist and you will develop a more comprehensive individualized intervention plan for the child. - 5.
-Follow-up meetings will be held every two to four weeks until the behavior is corrected or reduced to an acceptable level. - 6.
-When the intervention team feels that an outside Mental Health Referral would be the most effective approach to helping your child effectively change behaviors, a referral can be made at any time during the behavior intervention plan process (see Parent Resource Note on next page). - 7.
-Once the behavior has been corrected, the Intervention meetings will be discontinued. - 8.
-See steps 3, 4, and 5.
-Once an intervention plan is put into place to address the child's behavior, the child may return to the classroom.
+Bi-weekly (more if needed) follow-ups by the teacher will continue until the behavior has been corrected or reduced to an acceptable level. - In the case where your child's behavior cannot be corrected or reduced to a manageable level by using the above method, you will be contacted to schedule an Intervention Meeting.
+Whenever possible, an Individual Child Observation will be completed by the Trauma Support Specialist (with parental permission) prior to the Intervention Meeting. - 4.
+At the time of the Intervention Meeting your child's teacher, center manager, Trauma Support Specialist and you will develop a more comprehensive individualized intervention plan for the child. - 5.
+Follow-up meetings will be held every 2-4 weeks until the behavior is corrected or reduced to an acceptable level. - 6.
+Once the behavior has been corrected, the intervention meetings may be discontinued. - 7.
+When the intervention team feels that an outside Mental Health Referral would be the most effective approach to helping your child effectively change behaviors, a referral can be made at any time during the student support plan process (see Parent Resource Note on next page).